 In fact, an upside-down bird can be a good sign.
-A bird that feels comfortable enough to assume this vulnerable stance is almost certainly a bird that is happy, healthy and secure in his home.
-If you find your pet swinging or hanging upside down, you can pretty much assume that he or she is in a playful and content mood.
+A bird that feels comfortable enough to assume this vulnerable stance is almost certainly a bird that is happy, healthy, and secure in the home.
+If you find your pet swinging or hanging upside down, you can pretty much assume that they are in a playful and content mood.

-If you feel like your pet is spending too much time "standing on his head," consider whether he is otherwise behaving abnormally or having any signs of health problems.
-If things are otherwise normal, you might discuss it at your pet's next check-up.
-But if there are symptoms that something may be wrong, schedule an appointment with your avian vet to rule out any possible health concerns.
+If you feel like your pet is spending too much time upside down, consider whether they are behaving abnormally or having any signs of health problems.
+If things are otherwise normal, you might discuss it at your pet's next check-up, but if there are symptoms that something may be wrong, schedule an appointment with your avian vet to rule out any possible health concerns.

 Budgerigars, or budgies, are smallish green and yellow birds in the wild that are native to Australia and are commonly called parakeets in the U.S. These birds are known for hanging around in all sorts of strange positions, including upside down.
 They have a gentle and funny personality that is enhanced by their acrobatic skills.
 They thrive in a large cage with several horizontal bars to do their gymnastic tricks.
 They are playful and like stimulation from their owner or another bird.
 They will certainly keep you entertained and trying to guess what they will do next.